bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 - **Compilers** aka "CAD systems" that can work with incomplete designs (just like modern code editors handle broken syntax)
 - **Modularity** that lets mechanical engineers, manufacturing engineers, and designers work on different representations that automatically stay in sync
 - **AI integration** that can actually learn from and generate meaningful engineering content
-- **Version control** that works like git on PLM systems models
+- **Version control** that works like git on PLM system models
 - **Diverse applications** from quantum to Lorentz space (as long as you don't do both at the same time)

 ### State of the art

 We're not just theorizing.
-For three years, Gradient Control Laboratories has been navigating towards this moment.
-[LatticeRobot](https://www.latticerobot.com) proved our compilation strategy via the prototype GCL Scripting language by compiling to [ShaderToy](https://www.shadertoy.com/), [Metafold](https://www.metafold3d.com/), and [Oqton](https://oqton.com/), in addition to providing reverse engineering via simulation and data science.
-From there, our interns [Daniel Motilla](https://www.linkedin.com/in/daniel-motilla/) and [Robert Iannuzzo](https://www.linkedin.com/in/robert-iannuzzo/) built an internal tool, "UGF Toy," to exercise the UGF modeling libraries.
-For [Variant3D's LOOP knitting software](https://www.variant3d.io/), we ported our UGF modeling libraries to Python to afford straightforward geodesic field modeling in its interactive computational structure programming environment.
+Over the past three years, Gradient Control Laboratories has been building toward this moment, proving the approach across a series of increasingly ambitious projects.

+[LatticeRobot](https://www.latticerobot.com) validated our core compilation strategy: a prototype scripting language that could compile geometry-as-code to [ShaderToy](https://www.shadertoy.com/), [Metafold](https://www.metafold3d.com/), and [Oqton](https://oqton.com/), while also providing reverse engineering via simulation and data science.
+For [Variant3D's LOOP knitting software](https://www.variant3d.io/), we ported our UGF modeling libraries to Python to enable generative knitting design on curved surfaces via geodesic distance fields.

 ![Variant3D LOOP with the geometry-as-code development environment](/assets/blog/Geometry-as-Code/variant-inner.png){: style="width: 100%; display: block; margin-left: auto; margin-right: auto"}

 *Variant3D uses GCL's Omega libraries to enable generative knitting design on curved surfaces via geodesic distance fields.*

-Meanwhile, [Dan Rubel](https://www.linkedin.com/in/danrubel/) treated LatticeRobot as a training mission and used our Alpha approach SaaS architecture, now well exercised in [Rapid Liquid Print's VEER ON](https://www.rapidliquidprint.com), to host a new compiler for a refined language along with a WebGPU front end and [Matt Keeter's](https://www.mattkeeter.com/) [Fidget](https://www.mattkeeter.com/projects/fidget/) instead of [libfive](https://libfive.com/) for meshing, etc.

-Over the holiday break, Dan prompt injected the language spec into Gemini 3 prompts, and we were all surprised by the results.
-I visited the [NASA Text-to-Spaceship symposium](https://ntrs.nasa.gov/) with OmegaAI in tow and generated highly conceptual rockets, rovers, glide vehicles, and even a F1 steering wheel while watching the excellent array of speakers.
+Building on that foundation, [Dan Rubel](https://www.linkedin.com/in/danrubel/) architected a new compiler for a refined language with a WebGPU front end and [Matt Keeter's](https://www.mattkeeter.com/) [Fidget](https://www.mattkeeter.com/projects/fidget/) instead of [libfive](https://libfive.com/) for meshing.
+Then over the holiday break, Dan prompt-injected the language spec into Gemini 3 prompts, and we were all surprised by the results.
+I visited the [NASA Text-to-Spaceship symposium](https://ntrs.nasa.gov/) with OmegaAI in tow and generated highly conceptual rockets, rovers, glide vehicles, and even an F1 steering wheel while watching the excellent array of speakers.

 ![OmegaAI Falcon 9 rocket](/assets/blog/Geometry-as-Code/omega-ai-rocket.png){: style="width: 100%; display: block; margin-left: auto; margin-right: auto"}

 *The trivial rocket Omega and I improvised with NASA engineers on the Goddard campus at their Text-to-Spaceship symposium.*

 NASA seemed to like Omega, so we figured we might as well tell everyone else about it too.
-[Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
+[Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/) ([@keegan_mcnamara](https://x.com/keegan_mcnamara)), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
 So we started letting the models compete....

+### Status of Omega

+To be clear, Omega is at its earliest stages.
+We are actively working on language design, modeling libraries, and determining which datasets will best capture engineering intent.
+We also don't expect Omega to match the raw performance of commercial CAD systems, nor do we need to.
+Just as [LatticeRobot](https://www.latticerobot.com) compiles to production backends like Metafold and Oqton, Omega is designed to compile to existing commercial engines for heavy computation.
+Our value is in the representation and transforming it, not in delivering ease-of-use to enterprises and end users.

 ### Why Omega matters: democratizing engineering intelligence